Yvan Griboval: Career

-Self-made man with a scholarship in Rouen (Institution Join Lambert), Yvan Griboval has early married his passions for sailing and for media harmoniously combining the job of professional sportsman, as from 1975 (regatta and offshore racing) and of journalist-reporter, as from 1979 (written press and TV) in some of the most renowned French media: L’Équipe, Agence France Presse, Voiles & Voiliers, France Télévision… Yvan Griboval worked as a journalist reporter (text and photo), editor-in-chief, editor (written press), presenter, director and producer (TV).
+A self-described self-made man, Griboval pursued parallel careers in professional sailing and journalism from an early age.
+Beginning in 1975, he competed in regattas and offshore racing, while from 1979 he worked as a journalist and photographer across print and television media, contributing to outlets including L'Équipe, Agence France-Presse, Voiles & Voiliers, and France Télévisions.
+Over the course of his media career, he held roles as reporter, editor-in-chief, editor, presenter, director, and producer.

 Sailing

 Yvan Griboval has worked as a "factory skipper" at the beginning of the 80’s for the Chantiers Bénéteau and sometimes also for the chantiers Jeanneau and Kirié, for which he won many classical French races: Semaine de La Rochelle, Semaine de Marseille, Course Croisière Edhec, etc. Yvan Griboval has run several transatlantic races for the Chantiers Bénéteau: Twostar on First, La Rochelle - La Nouvelle Orléans on Maison Phénix, Transat en Double on Maison Phénix III, where he finished second or third in his class.
 Running in the Route du Rhum 82 on Maison Phénix II, again on a sailing ship Bénéteau, he has to give up because of a breakdown of autopilot.